fossasia/support.eventyay.com/cancellations/How-to-cancel-my-event.md

 There are a few simple steps in order to cancel your event:

-## 1. Log in your user name and password
+### 1. Log in

+With your user name and password

+## 2. Select "manage event"

-## 2. On the upper right hand corner, select "manage event"
+On the upper right hand corner, select "manage event"

 ![deleting](/cancellations/image/Deleting-event-1.png)